 Jump to:

-This super delicious version of chicken masala uses curry-cut chicken, which typically includes a mix of bone-in pieces like drumsticks, thighs, and wings.
+This super delicious version of chicken masala uses curry-cut chicken.
 Cooking chicken on the bone releases deeper flavors into the masala, giving the curry a rich and satisfying taste, just like how it’s prepared in Indian homes.

-Looking for more hearty and flavorful chicken recipes?
-Don’t miss my easy ghee bhuna chicken masala, it’s rich, flavourful, quick and easy recipe.
-If you're craving that spicy Indo-Chinese street-style flavor, try chicken chowmein masala, it's always a hit!
+Looking for more chicken recipes?
+Don’t miss my easy ghee bhuna chicken masala; it’s a rich, flavourful, quick, and easy recipe.
+If you're craving that spicy Indo-Chinese street-style flavor, try chicken chowmein masala; it's always a hit!

-- Compliment well with naan, roti, kulchas, plain paratha, or stuffed parathas like aloo paneer paratha, paneer paratha.
+- Compliments well with naan, roti, kulchas, plain paratha, or stuffed parathas like aloo paneer paratha, paneer paratha.

 - With salads such as onion-lemon salad, cucumber beet salad, and nutty crunchy salad for a refreshing contrast.